Insider advantage vs. association management expertise: With nonprofit CEO recruitment the choice is not always obvious

 My advice demands explanation.
 I start by agreeing to the obvious: an insider already knows the industry and people within the industry.
 If the primary job of the CEO is to be the sole representative of the association in markets or before elected officials, then being an insider is not so much an advantage as it is a requirement of the job.
 Management of the association is of secondary to negligible importance.

-This works well when an association’s leadership is comfortable investing total control of the association in a single paid staff member.
+This works well when an association’s leadership is comfortable investing total control of the association in paid staff members.
 For-profit companies are often run this way.
 But nonprofit associations, are most often run quite differently, or at least the leadership prefers them to be run differently.

 Membership organizations, trade associations, and any other organization where members are also active volunteers and assume elected leadership positions work hard for their organization.
 Members often see volunteering for membership on committees and the board as a way they, as volunteers, can guide management of the organization’s activities and can gain an opportunity to represent the organization in public and professional forums.

 Members often expect their elected leaders to take a prominent role in representing the organization’s interests.
 And here, I am not referring to the all-too-common dilemma of volunteer leadership stepping into the roles of professional staff and micro-managing staff administrative duties.
 Instead I’m talking about stepping into legitimate roles for volunteer and elected leaders of organizations and associations.